legendarycode3/31-days-Of-reactjs-course/README.md

 ✔️ What is JSX ? </br> </br>
-Is a syntax extension to JavaScript commonly used in the Javascript XML Is a syntax extension for javascript that allows developers to write HTML -like markup directly within  their Javascript code. </br>
+Is a syntax extension to JavaScript commonly used in the React framework that allows developers to write HTML-like markup directly within their </br>
+Javascript XML Is a syntax extension for javascript that allows developers to write HTML -like markup directly within  their Javascript code. </br>
 JSX looks very similar to HTML but it is not (becus it has different syntax). </br>